pradeep-palanisamy/youtube_data_harvesting_and_warehousing/README.md

 This project is a Streamlit application that fetches data from the YouTube API and stores it in a MySQL database.
 The application then allows users to query and visualize this data through a user-friendly interface.

 # Features #
+# APIKEY #
+Obtain a YouTube API key from the Google Developer Console and enable the YouTube Data API v3

 # YouTube Data Retrieval: #

 Fetch channel details, playlist details, video details, and comment details from YouTube using the YouTube Data API v3.